People's Party of Canada: Principles and policies

-Labels used to describe the party include classical liberal, conservative, and both libertarian and populist within the context of right-wing politics; it is generally seen as being on the right-wing to far-right of the left–right political spectrum.
-Political scientist Brian Budd has described the party in the mould of other global right-wing populist parties, and stated that the economic liberal (economic libertarian in American English) party's platform and Maxime Bernier's rhetoric is blended with radical-right populism, which is "defined by a commitment to xenophobia."; for Budd, it is "aimed at Canada's far right groups and supporters", and "it appears that subscribers to far right ideas and beliefs may be viewing Bernier and the People's Party of Canada as a viable pathway to mainstreaming their xenophobic and nationalistic beliefs in Canada."
+The PPC has been described primarily as a conservative party with right-wing populist and libertarian policies.
+It is generally seen as being on the right to far-right of the left–right political spectrum.
+A number of political scientists have also described Bernier's rhetoric as reminiscent of classical liberalism.

+The party describes its ideology as a mixture of "common sense, populism, classical conservatism, and libertarianism".
 Bernier stated that his party is "a coalition of people who are disenchanted with traditional politicians who say one thing one day, and another the next".
 He mentioned that his platform would be based around the principles of freedom, responsibility, fairness, and respect.
 Bernier has stated that these principles are non-negotiable, but that members would have input on policies as they are refined, and that a candidate questionnaire asks potential candidates about which policies they want in the platform.
 In addition to these principles, the party would advocate for "smart populism", which Bernier defines as "populism without emotions", speaking for "all Canadians", and not appeasing "special interest groups".
 Bernier has described the party as a "grassroots party".
 He has also stated that the party is neither left wing or right wing, preferring the difference between being free and not free.
 Bernier told Vassy Kapelos that the party would debate discussions that "the leadership and the caucus" did not want to have while he was a Conservative Party member, also stating that people who espouse antisemitic, racist, or xenophobic positions "are not welcome" in the party.
 A spokesperson has stated that the party does not debate the science of climate change.

 At the time of its formation, the party indicated that its formal platform would be gradually unveiled, but it would generally follow the platform that Bernier ran on during his 2017 Conservative leadership campaign.
 Bernier stated that the platform "will be built on facts".
 He said that socially conservative policies such as abortion and gender identity would not be part of the party platform.
 The party supports removing trade barriers between Canada's provinces.